 Step 5: Find a planting guide written for your area and follow it

 Timing is crucial in gardening.
 Using a planting guide takes the guesswork out of what to plant and when to plant it.
 Local extension offices and locally-owned nurseries are a great place to begin your search for a planting guide.
-If you live in the low desert of Arizona, these are the planting guides I recommend.
+If you live in the low desert of Arizona, I recommend these planting guides.

 Gardening for Beginners Step 6: Plant what you like to eat